univention/univention-corporate-server/doc/developer-reference/repositories.rst

 under *Description*, for example, for describing the functions of the component in more detail.

-The hostname of the download server is to be entered in the input field *Repository server*, and, if necessary, an additional file path in *Repository prefix*.
+The absolute URL of the download server is to be entered in the input field *Repository server*, and can also optionally contain a *Username*, *Password*, *Repository prefix* (file path) and *port* if required.

-A *Username* and *Password* can be configured for repository servers which require authentication.

 .. warning::